sophie-katz/rust-python-playground/README.md

 * [Python module written in Rust](./rust-python-module/)
 * [Calling Python from within Rust code](./python-from-rust)

+See the [PyO3 user guide](https://pyo3.rs/v0.20.0/getting_started) for more information.

 ## Setup

 Install both Rust (at least stable) and Python (at least 3.7).
 And set this environment variable to make sure that Python will work with shared libraries: